jessesquires/JSQCoreDataKit/README.md

 saveContext(context)
 ````

+## Example app

+There's an example app in the `ExampleApp/` directory.
+Open the `ExampleApp.xcodeproj` to run it.
+The project exercises most basic functionality of the framework.

 ## Unit tests

 There's a suite of unit tests for `JSQCoreDataKit.framework`.
 To run them, open `JSQCoreDataKit.xcworkspace`, select the `JSQCoreDataKit` scheme, then &#x2318;-u.